DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/DEEPlasma/Questions.md

+# 12th september - fingerprints

+Is it enough

 # New Postdoc
 Will you get him to work on getting a saturation rule or help with surrogate modeling?
 # Can I compute the fingerprints without a saturation rule?